Top parties seek to protect monopoly as Lebanon votes - Journal du Cameroun

 Queues of voters started forming outside some polling stations in Lebanon’s main cities even before they opened at 7:00 am (0400 GMT).

-“It’s the first time I vote,” 60-year-old Therese told AFP outside a voting centre in central Beirut.
+“It’s the first time I vote,” Therese, 60, told AFP outside a voting centre in central Beirut.

 “I’ve come to support civil society because there’s nobody else I like in this country, but I doubt they will win,” she said.